Share

 The fashion industry is a major polluter, responsible for up to 10% of global carbon emissions and nearly 20% of wastewater.

-In fact, it consumes more energy than both aviation and shipping combined (BBC, 2020).
+It consumes more energy than both aviation and shipping combined (BBC, 2020).

 Plus, it takes a lot of resources to produce clothing from start to finish.